junxit/us-congress-bills-110/bill.md

 - **(b)** *Detail of department of the interior employees*
   - **(1)** *In general* On request of the Commission, the Secretary may detail to the Commission for each fiscal year in which the Commission is in existence, on a nonreimbursable basis, 2 employees of the Department of the Interior to enable the Commission to carry out the duties of the Commission.
   - **(2)** *Civil service status* The detail of an employee under paragraph (1) shall be without interruption or loss of civil service status or privilege.
+- **(c)** *Evaluation*
-- **(c)** *Report* Not later than the date that is 3 years before the date on which the authority of the Secretary terminates under section 11, the Secretary shall submit to the Committee on Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report that includes—
+  - **(1)** *In general* Not later than 3 years before the date on which authority for Federal funding terminates for the Heritage Area, the Secretary shall conduct an evaluation of the accomplishments of the Heritage Area and prepare a report with recommendations for the National Park Service’s future role, if any, with respect to the Heritage Area.
+  - **(2)** *Evaluation components* An evaluation prepared under paragraph (1) shall—
+    - **(A)** assess the progress of the local coordinating entity with respect to—
+      - **(i)** accomplishing the purposes of the authorizing legislation for the Heritage Area; and
-  - **(1)** an evaluation of the accomplishments and sustainability of the Heritage Area; and
+      - **(ii)** achieving the goals and objectives of the approved management plan for the Heritage Area;
+    - **(B)** analyze the Federal, State, local, and private investments in the Heritage Area to determine the leverage and impact of the investments; and
-  - **(2)** any recommendations of the Secretary with respect to the future management of the Heritage Area.
+    - **(C)** review the management structure, partnership relationships, and funding of the Heritage Area for purposes of identifying the critical components for sustainability of the Heritage Area.
+  - **(3)** *Recommendations* Based upon the evaluation under paragraph (1), the Secretary shall prepare a report with recommendations for the National Park Service’s future role, if any, with respect to the Heritage Area.
+If the report recommends that Federal funding for the Heritage Area be reauthorized, the report shall include an analysis of—
+    - **(A)** ways in which Federal funding for the Heritage Area may be reduced or eliminated; and
+    - **(B)** the appropriate time period necessary to achieve the recommended reduction or elimination.
+  - **(4)** *Submission to congress* On completion of a report under this subsection, the Secretary shall submit the report to—
+    - **(A)** the Committee on Energy and Natural Resources of the Senate; and
+    - **(B)** the Committee on Natural Resources of the House of Representatives.

 ## § 8.
 Relationship to other federal agencies